mpsitech/The-Whiznium-Documentation/setup.md

 Wzemcmbd >> quit
 ```

-If this is the case, Congratulations! your Whiznium development environment is set up properly.
+If this is the case, Congratulations!
+Your Whiznium development environment is set up properly.

+---

-In case of problems, please do not hesitate to contact MPSI Technologles at support@mpsitech.com
+In case of problems, please do not hesitate to contact MPSI Technologles at (support@mpsitech.com)[mailto:support@mpsitech.com].